XP-NETWORK/vechain-grant-application/application.md

 ![View-2](VeChainApplication/2.png)
 3. The wallet selection pop-up window suggests a range of wallets supported by the bridge.
 The wallets relevant to the departure chain are active and displayed with bright colors.
 The wallets relevant for other chains are inactive and therefore greyed out.
 ![View-3](VeChainApplication/3.png)
-3. Out NFT-Indexer lists the NFTs a user Owns on the chain of departure
+3. Our NFT-Indexer lists the NFTs a user Owns on the chain of departure
 ![View-4](VeChainApplication/4.png)
-4.

 ## `API specifications of the core functionality`
   Our JavaScript library allows to use the bridge in the background of any dApp:<br>